divriots/whats-new/src/pages/next/foo.md

 hero_image: "/images/svelte-supported.jpg"

 ---
-You can now use Svelte in Markdown thanks to mdsvex to write your components live documentation seamlessly.
+You can now use Svelte in Markdown.
+Thanks to mdsvex you can write your components' live documentation seamlessly.